opnfv/fuel/docs/installation-instruction.rst

 Next, familiarize yourself with Fuel by reading the following documents:

-- Fuel planning guide, please see *Reference: 8*
+- Fuel Installation Guide, please see *Reference: 8*

-- Fuel user guide, please see *Reference: 9*
+- Fuel User Guide, please see *Reference: 9*

-- Fuel operations guide, please see *Reference: 10*
+- Fuel Developer Guide, please see *Reference: 10*

 - Fuel Plugin Developers Guide, please see *Reference: 11*